Last modified October 6, 2020, 8:56 a.m.

 How will dining locations be kept clean?

-- Extending and maximizing online ordering, to-go pickup, and reservation options
+- Extending and maximizing online ordering, take-out, and reservation options

 - Converting available food stations to full-service lines

-- Redistributing and spacing out furniture, limited seating, and other seating throughout dining facilities
+- Redistributing and spacing out furniture and limited throughout dining facilities

 - Sanitation practices will include: